summereth/CS5610_Project1/README.md

 If you don't have `http-server` and `reload` installed.
 Run `sudo npm install -g http-server reload` to install.

+## Usage of GenAI

+Claude 3.5 Sonnet assisted me in finishing this project.

+### Use cases

+#### ESLint error analysis

+Prompt: help me analyze this error: [Error - 4:22:39 PM] Calculating config file for... (details of error message is omitted)

+#### Add like button with counter to header

+Prompt: In my html file, add a button in header <section id="header"> add a "like" button to show how many likes I have gotten.
+You can created related JS file. (html and css files are provided)

+#### Adjust stylying of my homepapge

+Prompt:

+- My phone icon is too small.
+How to make it bigger like the second example. (html and images are provided)
+- How should I adjust my css rule so that .features is a flexbox with several articles inside.
+Each article takes one row.
+Inside each article, img element is on the left and .textbox is on the right
+- How should I fix this error: Attribute “height” not allowed on element “tr” at this point.error(W3C_validation).
+My code:`<tr height="15"></tr>`

 ## Other Documents

 - [Google Slides](https://docs.google.com/presentation/d/1LA6EkmrGa7qBwppeXddITQe5W2JPaMPCAO7bhfIutTs/edit?usp=sharing)